Medicare Supplement Plans: Compare, Choose, Save

 These benefits make Medigap an attractive option for many Medicare recipients.

 Sorting through Medicare Supplement (Medigap) plans can be overwhelming.
-As an agent with nearly 30 years helping Florida seniors, I’m here to make it simple—whether you’re in Tampa, Naples, or Jacksonville.
+As an agent with nearly 30 years helping seniors, I’m here to make it simple—whether you’re in Tampa, Naples, or Jacksonville.
 Below, we break down all Medigap plans (A, B, C, D, F, G, K, L, M, N, plus High-Deductible options), their pros and cons, enrollment timeframes, and answers to your biggest questions.
 Important: Some plans, like C and F, are no longer available if you became eligible for Medicare after January 1, 2020, and timing matters for enrollment.
 Let’s find the right plan for your health and budget!

 Your Pain Points, Solved

-Florida seniors often face these Medicare challenges:
+Seniors often face these Medicare challenges:

 • Too Many Choices: With 10+ plans, it’s hard to know which fits best.